chelseamariehicks/Monte-Carlo-Simulation/README.md

 Monte Carlo simulation to determine probability of a cannon hitting the castle and destroying it.

-Program utiilizes OpenMP and problem provides an ideal scenario for parallelism.
+Program utilizes OpenMP and problem provides an ideal scenario for parallelism.